Azure/portaldocs/portal-sdk/generated/top-ap-cli.md

 nugetRestoreFiles | Optional.
 An explicitly collection of files e.g ./foo.sln and ./bar.csproj to perform NuGet restore against. npmInstallPackageJsonFiles | Optional.
 An explicitly collection of package.json *.sln and *.csproj to perform NuGet restore against. restoreInParallel | Optional.
-Run npm install and NuGet restore in parallel.
+Run npm install and NuGet restore in parallel. restoreNpmViaCi | Optional.
+Use `npm ci` instead of `npm install` when restoring NPM packages.

 Example apCliConfig.json configuration:
 ```json